 Paying for Care from VNS Health

 When a loved one needs home care or hospice care, you’ve got a lot to consider.
-Your mind is focused on other priorities — and the last thing you want to worry about is money.
+Your mind is focused on other priorities — and the last thing you want to worry about is paying for home care.

 At VNS Health, we know that finances are a reality as you and your loved one navigate home care.
-That’s why we make paying for care as easy as possible.
+That’s why we help you understand your options for paying for care.
 We’ll work with your family to determine your specific coverage and help you access the care that your loved one needs.